Pinpeat: Etymology

 According to Chuon Nath's Khmer dictionary, the 'Pinpeat' is composed of the Sanskrit terms vina/ pin (វិណ) referring to the pin (harp), which was formerly used as the premiere instrument in this ensemble, and vadya/ padya/ peat (វាទ្យ) referring to an ensemble of instruments.

 According to Sonankavei, the professor from the Department of Music of the Cambodian Royal University of Fine Art, the word pinpeat is derived from the combination of two musical instruments including pin (harp) and vadya/ peat, referring to a genre of kong called kongpeat.

 The Laotian adoption of Khmer pinpeat is called pinphat.
 The term piphat was also used among Cambodians familiar with the Thai language; this can be attributed to the former annexation of the northern provinces of Cambodia, however, Pinpeat in fact originated from Cambodia.

 History

 The history of the pinpeat can be traced back to the origins Khmer music.
 The orchestra and its lead instrument of that era, the pin (harp), were introduced to early Khmer kingdoms from India, where the pin was depicted far back as the Gupta period (3rd century a.d. – 543 a.d.).
-An example from that era can be seen in a relief at the Pawaya site in modern Madya Pradesh, India.
+An example from that era can be seen in a relief at the Pawaya site in modern Madhya Pradesh, India.
 The pin may have been introduced to Cambodia in its first kingdom, Funan; however, few structures and evidence remain from this period.